-Atlas Corps Tech is a special initiative within Atlas Corps—a nonprofit organization that engages social change leaders from around the world in long-term professional service overseas.
-Building on our successful track record of bringing the world’s best global service leaders to the United States, Atlas Corps Tech focuses on engaging social change leaders in science, technology, engineering and mathematics (STEM) to serve in the U.S. for 12-18 months at the world’s best technology organizations and nonprofits.
+Atlas Corps Tech is an initiative within Atlas Corps—a nonprofit organization that engages social change leaders from around the world in long-term professional service overseas.
+We are building on our successful track record of bringing the world’s best global service leaders to the United States by engaging social change leaders who specialize in technical skills to serve in the U.S. for 12-18 months at the world’s best technology organizations and nonprofits.

 Why Launch Atlas Corps Tech?

 Atlas Corps believes that talent is universally distributed in the world but opportunity is not.
 The Tech Sector clearly recognizes this idea.
 The CEOs of leading tech companies, like Microsoft and Google, were born in India.
 There are countless examples of other talented tech leaders crossing borders to grow companies and spread knowledge.
 We want this opportunity to also exist for the world’s most talented social change tech leaders, where resources and visa capabilities are not as abundant.
-Nonprofits and CSR teams could greatly benefit from social change tech leaders crossing borders to address critical social issues.
-We want social change tech leaders from overseas to learn best practices from the U.S. and for us to learn from them.
+Nonprofits and CSR teams will greatly benefit from social change tech leaders crossing borders to address critical social issues.
+We want social change tech leaders from overseas to teach us best practices, and to learn from them.
 Atlas Corps builds bridges with the world’s best social change tech leaders and organizations.